 Getting Started with Government Assistance

-Cerebral palsy can be expensive to families, especially those lacking adequate insurance benefits or those in low-income situation.
+Cerebral Palsy can be expensive to families, especially those lacking adequate insurance benefits or those in a low-income situation.
 Many programs have been developed within the government, at various levels (federal, state, and local), to assist with such needs.

 The challenge seems to be in understanding what types of programs are available, where to find more information on the programs, how to apply, when to apply, and what to expect during the process.

 Consideration of the following programs can serve as first steps towards getting started with government assistance.
 MyChild™ has a vast database of resources that may provide additional resources, when you are ready.

 MyChild™ call center representatives are available to provide assistance in finding particular resources, not easily found on the web, or within your community.
 The more our call center representatives know about your child’s condition and your family’s needs, the more we will are able to provide resources tailored specifically for your family.
 Call MyChild™ at (800) 692-4453 today!

 About government assistance

 Government assistance in the United States originated in the 1930s as a result of the Great Depression.
 At that time, vulnerable groups – seniors and those with disabilities – needed help just to get by.
 In the early days of government aid, assistance was structured based on age, income, or disability qualification.
 Over the years, however, the criteria for assistance has become more need-based.